 In conjunction with the renewal process, resident individual public adjusters must complete 24 hours of CE, 3 of which must be Ethics, every 24 months.
-Requirements are found in the public adjuster section of the Insurance Licensing Candidate Handbook.
+Requirements are found in the public adjuster section of the Continuing Education Handbook.

 The license will not be renewed if the public adjuster has failed to satisfy the CE requirements.

 Visit Sircon to view CE transcripts, available course offerings, and approved providers.